Sony A7 III vs RX10 IV

 Both the A7 III and the RX10 IV are recent models that are part of the current product line-up.
 The RX10 IV replaced the earlier Sony RX10 III, while the A7 III followed on from the Sony A7 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony A7 III Manual (free pdf) or the online Sony RX10 IV Manual.
+Further information on the features and operation of the A7 III and RX10 IV can be found, respectively, in the Sony A7 III Manual (free pdf) or the online Sony RX10 IV Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Sony A7 III or the Sony RX10 IV – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger pixels capture a wider spectrum of light and dark details.

 - Better low-light sensitivity: Larger pixels means good image quality even under poor lighting.